 -Rock the Dock

-Held at Escanaba’s north shore municipal dock on weekends in early July and in August, come and hear the many rock and roll bands of Delta County rock Ludington Park, a mixture of cover bands and original music.
+Held at Escanaba’s north shore municipal dock, come and hear the many rock and roll bands of Delta County rock Ludington Park, a mixture of cover bands and original music.
 Admission is free.
 Food trucks and concessions on site.
 Click here for more information.

 -Lake Shore LIVE